NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 ## Categorizing Conclusions Reached

-Functions `ci_NRpars.m` calls `ci_calc.m` print the conclusions reached to the MATLAB command window.

-In addition, a plot is created that shows how the incidence rates change as a function of CI.
-This allows the user to choose a CI value other than those recommended.
-On these plots, dashed vertical lines show the locations for **ideal CI** and **practical CI**.
-These plots show the following categories from the confusion matrix.
-These lines let us compare the conclusions reached by a subjective test with the conclusions reached by an NR metric.
-The possible outcomes are as follows:
+This function uses a confusion matrix that contains the following incidence categories:

 * Correct ranking = Both conclude that quality of **A** is better than the quality of **B**
 * Correct tie = Both conclude that **A** and **B** have statistically equivalent quality
 * False tie = The subjective test can rank order the quality of **A** and **B** but the metric cannot
 * False distinction = The metric can rank order the quality of **A** and **B** but the subjective test cannot
 * False ranking = The metric and subjective test reach opposing conclusion on the quality ranking of **A** and **B**

-When comparing stimuli MOSs, we use a constant (ΔS = 0.5) threshold to detect statistical differences between MOSs, based on our analysis of subjective ratings.
-When comparing NR metric values, we will examine many possible values of ΔM.
-For each ΔM, we will compare the decisions reached by the subjective test and the decision reached by the metric, for all stimuli pairs in the dataset.
+Conclusions about the objective metric are printed to the MATLAB command window.
+In addition, the above incidence rates are plotted as a function of CI.
+This allows the user to choose a CI value other than those recommended.

 Note that **Ideal CI** and **practical CI** do not assess the accuracy of a metric.

 ## Multiple Datasets